How Long Should It Take to See Your Fitness Results?

 Finally, we’ll go through stamina, endurance and fitness training.
-This is often the goal for people who are looking for more functional skills such as for sports or even just general fitness.
+This is often the goal for people looking for more functional skills such as sports or even just general fitness.
 It mostly involves functional strength training and H.I.I.T. so that you can adjust your body to what it will be doing and how to sustain it.

-Weight training isn't out of the question either though.
+Weight training isn’t out of the question either, though.
 It can make your muscles stronger and better able to push you to the edge of your performance whilst still keeping your whole body healthy and safe without overdoing anything.

 H.I.I.T. training is definitely the hero for this goal though as it allows you to reap the same rewards that cardio does, in a shorter time.
 The higher intensity gets you used to huge workloads like sprinting or cycling too.